 Respiratory: Bronchospasm, flu-like symptoms (mild), non-cardiogenic pulmonary edema

-Postmarketing and/or case reports (Limited to important or life-threatening): Angioedema, cough, erythema multiforme, facial edema, hypotension, laryngeal edema, periorbital edema, renal insufficiency, severe hypotension, stridor, submaxillary gland enlargement, tachypnea, urticaria, ventricular fibrillation
+Postmarketing and/or case reports: Angioedema, chest pain, cough, dyspnea, erythema multiforme, facial edema, flushing, hypotension, laryngeal edema, periorbital edema, renal insufficiency, restlessness, severe hypotension, sneezing, stridor, submaxillary gland enlargement, tachypnea, urticaria, ventricular fibrillation, wheezing

 Concerns related to adverse effects:

 • Anaphylactoid reactions: Life-threatening anaphylactic/anaphylactoid reactions, including death, have been reported (rarely); discontinue use immediately with signs of hypersensitivity and administer appropriate therapy.
 Patients allergic to corn may be allergic to hetastarch.

 • Bleeding: Not recommended for use as a cardiac bypass pump prime, while the patient is on cardiopulmonary bypass, or in the period immediately afterward.
 HES solutions have been associated with excess bleeding in these patients.
 Monitor the coagulation status in patients undergoing open heart surgery in association with cardiopulmonary bypass.
 Discontinue use of HES at the first sign of coagulopathy.
 May cause coagulation abnormalities in conjunction with a reversible, acquired von Willebrand-like syndrome and/or factor VIII deficiency when used over a period of days.
 Consider replacement therapy if a severe factor VIII deficiency is detected.
 Coagulopathies may take several days to resolve.
 When used to prevent cerebral vasospasm in patients with subarachnoid hemorrhage (off-label use), significant clinical bleeding, intracranial bleeding and death have been reported.

 • Fluid overload: Administration may cause fluid overload; use with caution in patients at risk from overexpansion of blood volume (eg, very young, elderly patients); use is contraindicated in heart failure or any preexisting condition where volume overload is a potential concern.